Kishore-SR/RockeTo-Do/README.md

 ### Features
 - Mark tasks as completed with a fun rocket animation.
 - Tasks are saved in local storage, so you can revisit and view old tasks.
+- Displays the current date and time for better task management.
 - Responsive design for mobile and desktop views.

 ### Built Using